Woulda, coulda, shoulda.

-One type of content that has become much more important over the past several months is your approach to infection control.
+One type of content that has become much more important is your approach to infection control.
 You should use your website to provide detailed information about the processes, standards, and guidelines you follow to ensure the safety of your patients and team members.

 Testimonials and Reviews

 Not that potential new patients don’t trust you, but they will want to know what your current and former patients think about you.
-By adding your best reviews and testimonials to your website, you can reinforce your positive reputation so they don’t need to search for your reviews out on the web.
+By adding your best reviews and testimonials to your dental website marketing, you can reinforce your positive reputation so they don’t need to search for your reviews out on the web.